juanfrank77/awesome-sideprojects/README.md

 - [GIF.new](https://www.gif.new/) - Instantly capture and create personal response GIFs.
 - [Fyzz.chat](https://www.fyzz.chat/chat) - All of the best language models in one place
 - [AI Agent](https://aiagent.surf) - Build AI browser agent for free
+- [TAPA](https://tapachat.com) - 1 site to chat with all AI models and learn how to use them well.

 ## 🎸 Air Guitar Championships